How to calculate the deduction for capital cost allowance (CCA)

 Capital cost

-This is the amount on which you first claim CCA.
+This is generally your full cost of acquiring the property.
 The capital cost of a property is usually the total of:

 Proceeds of disposition

-The proceeds of disposition are usually the amount you receive or that we consider you to have received for your property.
-This could include compensation you receive for property that has been damaged, expropriated, destroyed or stolen.
+The proceeds of disposition are the amounts you receive, or that we consider you to have received, when you dispose of your property (usually the selling price of the property).
+Proceeds of disposition is also defined to include, amongst other things, compensation received for property that has been destroyed, expropriated, damaged or stolen.

 Special rules may apply if you dispose of a building for less than both its undepreciated capital cost and your capital cost.
 If this is the case, go to Disposing of a building in the year.